A member of staff at the OneTaste movement

 What about him?
 How does he get off?

 I know my partner can feel it too, while stroking.
 And because he can feel it, the whole reciprocity question falls away.
 We both have access to the same thing, just from different positions.

 What about the male orgasm, though?
 Why is there no male stroking technique?

 There is a male stroking technique, although we focus on the female orgasm.
 It gives men the opportunity to experience their whole bodies, starting with their finger, as a sex organ.

-To be honest, that doesn't sound like a fair deal.
+Okay, I mean, to be honest that doesn't sound like a fair deal.

 Why is female sexuality so confusing for some people?

 For many women, desire is shameful.
 If we're not getting off, we often think it's us, some deficit in our sexuality.
 We don't realise that our bodies know exactly what they want and would feel so good if only we listened to them and asked them what they want.
 In OM, we teach women to do this.
 We also train men to make simple offers that women can say yes or no to: "Would you like me to stroke faster?
 Would you like me to use a shorter stroke?"
 That way, two people can hone in on the greatest sensation.
 Men find it relieving to receive direct instruction on what will feel good.
 They no longer have to read women's minds.

 And this partnership is equally stimulating for the stroker and strokee?
 Does it have to be a male and female partnership?